SMART passenger seating fails initial safety test

 Kustom Seating, the largest manufacturer of seats for buses and trains in the United States, is supplying the seats for Nippon Sharyo, which has a $55.6 million contract to provide 13 two-car pairs for SMART.

-The first aluminum car shells, which passed the crush test, are being shipped to Nippon Sharyo's new $50 million plant in Illinois for assembly.
+The first aluminum car shells, which passed a crush test, are being shipped to Nippon Sharyo's new $50 million plant in Illinois for assembly.

 Work is under way to rebuild the SMART line now from Airport Boulevard in Santa Rosa, where SMART's maintenance and operations facility is to be built, to downtown San Rafael.